-GCSOM staff participating in the grievance procedure (including, but not limited to, the Title IX Coordinators, investigators, decision-makers, or any person facilitating an informal resolution process will receive training on the following topics:
+GCSOM staff participating in the grievance procedure (including, but not limited to, the Title IX Coordinators, investigators, decision-makers or any person facilitating an informal resolution process) will receive training on the following topics:

-- the definition of Title IX Sexual Harassment; - the scope of the education program or activity for Title IX purposes; - how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable; - how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias; - training on any technology to be used at a live hearing (decision-makers only); issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant (decision-makers only); - issues of relevance to create an investigative report that fairly summarizes relevant evidence (investigator only).
+- the definition of Title IX Sexual Harassment. - the scope of the education program or activity for Title IX purposes. - how to conduct an investigation and grievance process, including hearings, appeals and informal resolution processes, as applicable. - how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest and bias. - training on any technology to be used at a live hearing (decision-makers only). - issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant (decision-makers only). - issues of relevance to create an investigative report that fairly summarizes relevant evidence (investigator only).

 Any training materials must not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment.
-These materials are also publicly available on the GCSOM website.